06 Aug Can we fix dysfunctional government?

 Collaboration is written into our DNA

-Essentially collaborative leadership and decision-making works because we have survived as a species by evolving into highly socialized, collaborative problem-solving mammals.
-Collaboration is written into our DNA and when a bureaucratic environment prevents us from expressing this natural talent it triggers a stress response.
-It is this stress response that is responsible for the otherwise inexplicable and myriad ways people under-perform and misbehave.
+Collaborative leadership and group decision-making works for one very good reason.
+And that reason is that we have survived as a species by evolving into highly socialized, collaborative problem-solving mammals.
+In other words, collaboration is written into our DNA.
+As a consequence, when a situation prevents us from expressing this natural talent it triggers a stress response.
+The stress response is responsible for the otherwise inexplicable and myriad ways people under-perform and misbehave at work.

 Collaboration – The benefits

-If the commissioners have the authority to embrace this type of thinking we could yet see a transformation in Rotherham that will be an inspiration to public services across the country.
-Don’t hold your breath!
+If the commissioners have the authority to embrace this new type of management thinking, we could yet see a transformation in Rotherham.
+One that would be an inspiration to public services across the country.
+Don’t hold your breath though, I think dysfunctional government is here for a while yet!

 Jeremy Old is author of ‘Reinventing management thinking’ and